stephenanayashilliard/MechaCar_Statistical_Analysis/README.md

 ### Summary
 The MechaCar_mpg.csv dataset was used to perform this linear progression.
 The dataset contains mpg tests for 50 prototype MechaCars.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance were collected for each vehicle.
 A linear model was designed to predict the MPG of MechaCar prototypes using the aforementioned variables.

-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- Which variables/coefficients provided a non-random amount of variance to the mpg values?
+ - Two variables, vehicle length and ground clearance showed a non-random amount of variance and therefore have a significant impact on MPG.
+All other coefficients, vehicle weight, spoiler angle and drive train showed a random amount of variance.
+It should be also noted that the intercept (or contant) was also statistically significant and shows that there are other variables and factors that impact the MPG.
+These variables may or may not be contained within the dataset.
 - Is the slope of the linear model considered to be zero?
-Why or why not?
+  - The slope of the linear model is not zero since at least two of independent coefficients (vehicle length and ground clearance) had a significant impact on MPG.
 - Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+  - The multiple R-Squared value of 0.7149 which means that the model will predict the MPG correctly at least 71% of the time.
+As noted earlier by our intercept which is statistically significant, there are other variables and factors that may or not be contained within the dataset that help to improve this models success at MPG prediction.

 ## Summary Statistics on Suspension Coils